abdibrokhim/notlong/README.md

 4. **API Access:**
 Provide a minimal RESTful API for programmatic access to the URL shortener.
 Involves designing and implementing HTTP endpoints.

-5. **Data Encryption:**
-Encrypt stored URLs to enhance security and protect user data.
-Demonstrates use of cryptographic libraries and secure coding practices.

 ## Run Locally